 This collective perspective forms our worldview-how we see the world and understand our place in it.
 Your worldview functions as a lens through which you see and understand the world.
 It helps you to interpret your experiences and the values and behaviors of other people that you encounter.
-Consider your worldview as a wav of framing behavior, providing an accountability standard for actions and а logical explanation whv of we individually or collectively act in a certain manner.
+Consider your worldview as a way Ωf framing behavior, providing accountability standard for actions and logical explanation whv we individually orcollectively act in a certain manner standards of what is and boop bad. defines riaht and wrong behavior, and assigns a value of meaningful or meaningless.
+Our heliefs form the fundamental values we hold to be true regardless of whether there is evidence to support these ideas.
+Beliefs are a central aspect of human culture.
+They are shared views about world order and how.